Ak-Yadav3122/Ak-Yadav3122/README.md

 - 👋 Hi, I’m Aichchhik Kumar
-- 👀 I’m interested in development and coding
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate with an organization to increase my interest in development and knowledge.
+- 💞️ I’m looking to collaborate with an organization to increase my interest in web development and knowledge.
-- 📫 How to reach me WhatsApp me :-8931056744
+- 📫 Reach me :- 8931056744

 <!---
 Ak-Yadav3122/Ak-Yadav3122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.